 By the end of the course you will:

-Each Each module is supplied electronically and is designed to be fully comprehensive, containing a variety of materials, including:
+The principal mode of tuition will be self-study.
+Each module is supplied electronically and is designed to be fully comprehensive, containing a variety of materials, including:

 - Commentary on each subject area